bhisaac/5eFP/5eFP-SRD.md

 ### Feature: Ship's Passage

-When the map tile containing HQ's docks is discovered, you gain the following additional features.
+When the map tile containing HQ's docks is discovered, you gain the following features.

-You may spend a round of downtime onboard a ship located in HQ's docks.
-If there isn't a ship token, add one and then name the ship.
+You may spend a round of downtime onboard a ship in HQ's docks.
+If you haven't done so already, add and name a ship to HQ's docks.
 This is your former ship and crew.
-During your downtime round, you may move the ship you're located in onto a different and accessible world map tile that shares the same terrain as HQ's docks, gaining any end-of-turn bonuses contained on the map tile.
-The ship returns to dock at the end of your round.
+During your downtime round, you and up to 4 other PCs may board your ship at HQ's docks without spending ⛁ and move the ship onto a different and accessible world map tile that shares the same terrain as HQ's docks, gaining any end-of-turn bonuses contained on the map tile.
+The ship returns to dock at the end of the downtime round.

-Your former ship and crew can hold you and up to four additional PCs.
-End-of-turn bonuses are resolved for each PC passenger.

-Before deploying onto the world map, you may instead choose to deploy to the same destination onboard your ship, if the group token is on the same terrain as HQ's docks.
+Before deploying onto the world map, you may instead choose to deploy to the same destination onboard your ship if the group token is on the same terrain as HQ's docks.
+Your ship can only move through world map tiles that share a terrain with HQ's docks.
+While you are the group token controller, your ship gives you +1 speed, and you may remove obscuring tiles up to 2 squares away.
 Your ship returns to dock when your group recalls.

-The following downtime options open up for you and your allies in HQ's docks.
-- Spend any number of ⛁ on HQ's docks research upgrades.
-- Spend ⛁ to gain passage.
-You can accommodate up to four additional PCs, but they must each spend ⛁ to also gain passage.
-PCs onboard a ship resolve their round of downtime together.

 ## Background-Name